Memories of Designs Department from 1970 to 1985

 weight.
 This was achieved by a significant margin and it was far more flexible

 operationally.
-I believe that about 750 are still in use some 25 years later.
+I believe that about 750 were still in use some 25 years later.

 HF Control System